radian-software/radian/STYLE.md

     (defalias 'radian--advice-descriptive-name #'ignore)

   This means that only Radian functions should be added as advice functions.
-Never every add a lambda as an advice function.
+Never add a lambda as an advice function.

+### Hooks

+* Only add named functions to hooks.
+Never add a lambda to a hook.

 ### use-package